 Just to clarify: I use the terms insoles and inserts interchangeably.
 The term insole, inserts, and arch supports are synonymous terms.

 Personally, I have experienced plantar fasciitis and have remedied it through exercises and stretches, as well as plantar fasciitis inserts.
 I fully believe that a good shoe insert for plantar fasciitis can be helpful for managing pain in the short term.

 So what are the best plantar fasciitis insoles?

 Below are the top recommendations I make in the clinic when I’m asked this all too common question.

 5 Best Inserts For Plantar Fasciitis

-I personally wear the ALINE Active+ insoles and have found them to provide the best support of any insoles I’ve owned.
+I’ve personally used the ALINE Active+ insoles in my walking shoes and also the ALINE golf insoles and have found them to provide the best support on the greens.

 Here’s what I like about the new ALINE Active+ insole:

 They’re firm and supportive, provide excellent heel and arch support, and actually change your alignment for the better.

 One of the things I like most about ALINE insoles is their approach and philosophy in addressing foot pain, knee pain, hip pain, and even back pain.